martinsjogard/linear-filter-base/README.md

 # Signal Processing Toolbox for Electrophysiological Data (Python)

 This repository provides a collection of Python functions for preprocessing and analyzing EEG/MEG time-series data.
-Originally translated from MATLAB, these tools enable flexible and efficient workflows for spectral analysis, signal orthogonalization, leakage correction, filtering, and data preprocessing across various electrophysiological formats.
+These tools enable flexible and efficient workflows for spectral analysis, signal orthogonalization, leakage correction, filtering, and data preprocessing across various electrophysiological formats.

 ---